Tech

 If your app is undergoing a significant transformation in its functionality or user experience (e.g., pivoting to a new purpose).

-If you're looking to start fresh and discard the majority of legacy code.
+If you're looking to start fresh and discard the majority of the legacy code.

 Incremental migration: a flow-based approach